Self-editing your manuscript (fiction or non-fiction)

 How do you get your manuscript from 1st draft stage to the point where it’s ready to be handed over to an editor?
 Self-edit.
 Rewrite if necessary.
 Self-edit.
 If you think it will help, use beta readers and/or an editor’s manuscript appraisal.
 Self-edit again.

-After writing the 1st draft of your manuscript, save it as '1st draft' on your main computer/device as well as in a backup drive/USB in case you need to go back to it later on.
-Then save it as '2nd draft': this is your working copy.
+After writing the 1st draft of your manuscript, save it as ‘1st draft’ on your main computer/device.
+Also save it in a backup drive/USB in case you need to go back to it later on.
+Then save it as ‘2nd draft’: this is your working copy.

 Now you need to self-edit the 2nd draft.
 Imagine you are one of your readers: what do they see?
-Edit it as objectively as you can, bearing in mind you are the writer and so involved in what you have written that you cannot really be objective when editing your manuscript.
+Edit it as objectively as you can.
+Bear in mind you are the writer and so involved in what you have written that you cannot really be objective when editing your manuscript.

-Whether you self-edit it in hard copy (with a red pen) or electronically (using track changes) is up to you.
-Don't get bogged down in a passage or phrase: highlight for amendment next time and move on.
-Because believe me, there will be a 'next time'.
+Whether you self-edit in hard copy (with a red pen) or electronically (using track changes) is up to you.
+Don’t get bogged down in a passage or phrase: highlight for amendment next time.
+Because, believe me, there will be a ‘next time’.

-The first round of self-editing should include not only correcting or improving words or phrases, but also any structural changes needed such as deleting or rewriting whole sections, moving chapters around, changing the point of view (who is telling the story), or changing the order in which the story is told.
-If possible, all the major changes needed should be identified and corrected during this first round of self-editing.
+The first round of self-editing should include correcting or improving words or phrases.
+But it should also include any structural changes needed such as deleting or rewriting whole sections, moving chapters around, changing the point of view (who is telling the story), or changing the order in which parts of the story are told.
+If possible, all the major corrections and improvements needed should be identified during this first round of self-editing.

-The methods you use to self-edit your manuscript and the number of times you need to self-edit it will depend on how well-written it is and how well you've been editing it.
-Sometimes a writer will spend weeks self-editing a manuscript then hand it over to their beta readers, or to an editor to do a manuscript appraisal, only to discover that they have to put in many more hours of work.
-So if you are thinking of using beta readers or a manuscript appraisal, don't leave it until the very end of the self-editing process.
+The methods you use to self-edit your manuscript and the number of times you need to self-edit will depend on how well-written it is and how thorough you are during each self-edit.
+Sometimes a writer will spend weeks self-editing a manuscript then hand it over to their beta readers, or to an editor for a manuscript appraisal, only to discover they still need to put in many more hours of self-editing.

 Using beta readers is an option many writers use when self-editing a manuscript.

 The main thing you want from your beta readers is criticism, for only then will you know what needs improving.
-So, choosing a friend, family member or your partner as your beta readers may not be a good idea.
-Choose beta readers who know their grammar and punctuation, have similar tastes or views to your target audience, and will be honest in criticising your work.
+So, choosing a friend, family member or your partner as your beta reader may not be a good idea.
+Choose beta readers who know their grammar and punctuation, have similar tastes or views to your target audience, and will be honest in critiquing your work.

 Once you have received feedback from all your beta readers: 1) read all their suggestions, 2) decide what to do about any major changes that have been recommended, and 3) take your manuscript through another round of self-editing with your beta reader-notated manuscripts on the side, so you can take them into account when self-editing.